-2007 A Broadway revival of Grease starring Max Crumm and Laura Osnes—the winners of the reality TV casting competition "Grease: You're the One That I Want" —opens at the Brooks Atkinson Theatre.
-Directed and choreographed by Kathleen Marshall, the production will go on to run 554 performances.
+2007 A Broadway revival of Grease starring Max Crumm and Laura Osnes—the winners of the reality TV casting competition Grease: You're the One That I Want—opens at the Brooks Atkinson Theatre.
+Directed and choreographed by Kathleen Marshall, the production runs for 554 performances.

 Watch highlights from the 2015 Broadway revival of On the Twentieth Century, starring Peter Gallgher as Oscar Jaffee: